Freq. Asked Questions

 What worship book do you use?

-At Zion, we mostly use the green hymnal, called Lutheran Book of Worship.
+At Zion, we mostly use the current red primary ELCA liturgical and worship guidebook and hymnal, called Evangelical Lutheran Worship (ELW).
 We occasionally use the blue hymnal, called With One Voice.

 Can I take communion at Zion?